 Starting Point and Transportation

 Your day kicks off at the Akureyri Cruise Terminal, where you’ll be picked up in a comfortable minibus equipped with free WiFi.
-The small group setting (around 19 people or fewer, based on reviews) helps keep the experience intimate and manageable, and the vehicle is described as clean and cozy—perfect for those who dislike cramped spaces.
+The small group setting (around 19 people or fewer, based on reviews) helps keep the experience intimate and manageable, and the vehicle is described as clean and cozy—great for those who dislike cramped spaces.

 Travel between stops is smooth, with about 40 minutes to the first attraction, giving you time to settle in and chat with your guide.
 Throughout the day, there are scenic drives with frequent opportunities to enjoy views of the Icelandic landscape and listen to local tidbits.